 - Threats:making angry gestures; using physical size to intimidate; shouting you down; destroying our possessions; breaking things; punching walls; wielding a knife or a gun; threatening to kill or harm you and the children.

 - Physical violence:punching; slapping; hitting; biting; pinching; kicking; pulling hair out; pushing; shoving; burning; strangling.

 - Denial: saying the abuse doesn’t happen; saying you caused the abusive behaviour; being public gentle and patient; crying and begging for forgiveness; saying it will never happen again.

-Whilst responsibility for the actual violence is the perpetrator’s alone, there is belief systems in our society that perpetuate abusive attitudes and make it difficult for women and children to get help.
+Whilst responsibility for the actual abuse is the perpetrator’s alone, there are belief systems in our society that perpetuate abusive attitudes and make it difficult for women and children to get help.
 These include:

 - putting the ‘family’ before the safety of women and children;